 Theories of human development throughout the life span.
-Emphasis is placed on a comparative study of several theoretical views of human psycho-social development and behavior.
-These are further contrasted with an holistic approach to understanding normal human behavior and development.
+Emphasis is placed on a comparative study of several theoretical views of human psychosocial development and behavior.
+These are further contrasted with a holistic approach to understanding normal behavior and development.

-Nursing Process I-Techniques of Basic Assessment and Intervention in Nursing
+N1420(CL) (4:1:9) Nursing Process I-Techniques of Basic Assessment and Intervention in Nursing

 An introduction to nursing as a systematic process with emphasis on gaining skill in techniques of basic assessment and intervention.
-Includes content about basic data collection including structured patient interview, vital signs and inspection; techniques of nursing intervention including comfort and hygiene measures; basic asepsis; administration of medications, except IVs; and other necessary techniques for documenting nursing process.
+Includes content about basic data collection including structured patient interview, vital signs and inspection; techniques of nursing intervention including comfort and hygiene measures; basic asepsis; administration of medications, except parenteral; and other necessary techniques for documenting nursing process.
 Also includes orientation to the professional nursing role.
-(Pre- or co-requisite N1400 and admission to the program; pre- or co-requisite ZOO 2403.)
+(Pre-nursing requisite admission to the program; pre- or co-requisite N1400 and ZOO 2403.)